Why antivirus may not be enough

 Security software can also protect devices other than computers.
 Since malware and other threats also target smartphones and tablets, it makes sense to install protection on all of your mobile devices.

 Again, one option to consider is Norton Security, which can help protect your devices — whether iOS or Android — from all kinds of security threats.
 Install it and keep it updated.

 If you pay bills, shop, check email, or otherwise share information while on public Wi-Fi networks, you need to be careful.
 Cybercriminals may be watching your actions and can steal your personal information.
 You may want to save such activity until you’re back at home.
 But if it can’t wait, make sure you’re using a virtual private network — or VPN.
 A VPN encrypts the data you send and receive while on public Wi-Fi or even at home.

-Norton WiFi Privacy is one such solution.
+Norton Secure VPN is one such solution.
 It’s a no-log VPN that encrypts your personal information and doesn’t track or store your activity or location.
 With it, your online activity while on public Wi-Fi is protected from those who might want to “eavesdrop” and capture what sites you’re visiting and information you’re sharing.

 4. Your identity

 Given how connected most of us are to the internet — through our computers, smartphones, and online accounts — it makes sense that the information that makes up our identities is also connected.
 Think about how much of your information is “out there,” no longer under your control.